vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

     Shaders are also a set of instructions, but the instructions are executed all at once for every single pixel on the screen.
 That means the code you write has to behave differently depending on the position of the pixel on the screen.
 Like a type press, your program will work as a function that receives a position and returns a color, and when it's compiled it will run extraordinarily fast.

-Project Athena has support for vertex and fragment shaders on shape and material entities, and avatars.
+Vircadia has support for vertex and fragment shaders on shape and material entities, and avatars.
 These shaders are based on the GLSL shader language, which uses the syntax and features of the C programming language.
 It does not have support for geometry, tessellation and evaluation, or compute shaders.

 This documentation is not intended to be a complete course on how to create a shader.
 This is an advanced topic that requires good math and programming skills.
 Many free books are available on the internet that can teach about shaders. `The Book of Shaders <https://thebookofshaders.com>`_ is one such book that is often cited.

-An understanding of how to use JavaScript and JSON with Project Athena is important before you dive into this topic.
+An understanding of how to use JavaScript and JSON with Vircadia is important before you dive into this topic.
 If you intend to create shaders yourself, knowing the C programming language will also be important.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Differences Between Athena and GLSL Shaders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When exploring shaders online, you may have come across many shader examples.
 Or you might have seen websites and applications that allow you to experiment with shader code in a live environment.
-Most of the code from these sources will not work with Project Athena without modification.
+Most of the code from these sources will not work with Vircadia without modification.

 The first thing to be aware of is that there are a few shader languages.
-GLSL is one that is used by OpenGL, and Project Athena’s shaders are based on this language.
+GLSL is one that is used by OpenGL, and Vircadia’s shaders are based on this language.
 Another common one is HLSL, which is used often for DirectX programs.
 Although these languages share a lot of similarities, you cannot use HLSL code in an OpenGL application without modification.

-Another consideration is that Project Athena does not expose the full range of what GLSL offers to scripters.
+Another consideration is that Vircadia does not expose the full range of what GLSL offers to scripters.
 Instead, users are offered a subset of GLSL, and a custom set of naming conventions for fragment or vertex components.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Basic Method for Using Shaders